AndyHegemann/FRC_TimeClock/README.md

 ![main_page](https://user-images.githubusercontent.com/5580706/121765850-0beb9780-cb0b-11eb-9147-3eaec6c3cbdc.PNG)

-[insert main page picture here]

 ## Settings Page
 The Settings page handles all of the behind the scenes functions.

 ![settings_page](https://user-images.githubusercontent.com/5580706/121765853-1574ff80-cb0b-11eb-9bbc-2774bec19abf.PNG)

-[insert settings page picture here]

 In order, left to right, top to bottom:
 * Automatic Attendance File: Location, Name and Time Cutoff
   * The time cutoff value is used to keep students who signout after midnight on the previous days attendance file
 * RFID ID card reader settings
-  * The application was designied to poll a serial port for the UID of common Mifare classic cards being read by a PN532 hooked to an arduino
+  * The application was designied to poll a serial connection with an arduino that reads the UID of common Mifare classic cards with a PN532
   * A message below the port selector will show when a valid serial port is selected, when an ID card is selected the UID will be shown there instead
   * The ID card reader can also disabled
 * Manually Generate Attendance CSV